zenml-io/zenml/docs/book/user-guide/cloud-guide/aws-guide.md

 By running these cleanup commands, you will delete the S3 bucket, SageMaker domain, ECR repository, and IAM user, along with their associated access keys and policies.
 This will help you avoid any unnecessary charges for resources you no longer need.

 Remember to be cautious when deleting resources and ensure that you no longer require them before running the deletion commands.

 ## Conclusion

-## Conclusion